I am a Licensed Professional Counselor (LPC) with a Master’s degree in Clinical Mental Health Counseling.

 I am one of four girls, so there was never a dull moment in my house.
 Growing up I played many sports.
 From basketball, swimming, soccer, tennis, and even karate.
 Eventually, I settled on one sport, gymnastics.
 I expanded upon my love of gymnastics and became a coach.
 As someone who has been in both shoes, I have a unique understanding of the risks and benefits that come with playing sports.

-I also used to work on boats at a marina and enjoy spending my free time out on the water (when I’m not catching up on a new Netflix show).
+I enjoy spending my free time out on the water (when I’m not catching up on a new Netflix show) and spending quality time with loved ones.

 I may be an east coast yankee but I got to the south as fast as I could!
 And I am glad to be here in Austin, Texas.